 Project Management

-Before starting any type of construction project, the Construction Manager must carefully plan each stage to avoid unforeseen issues.
-Typically, project plans are divided into five phases:
+Before embarking on any construction project, it is crucial for the Construction Manager to meticulously plan each stage to mitigate potential issues.
+This planning involves creating detailed plans that are typically divided into five distinct phases:

-Each phase requires detailed tasks and milestones, which are agreed upon by the Construction Manager, project owner, and other key stakeholders.
+Each phase requires specific tasks and milestones, which are meticulously agreed upon by the Construction Manager, the project owner, and other key stakeholders to ensure a smooth progression of the project.

 Cost Management